RobSteele49/cgem-controller/README.md

 # cgem-controller

+2024-12-30

+Using the cgemEnv on a Chromebook machine.
+To activate the environment the command is:

+source cgemEnv/bin/activate

 2024-11-30

 The messierObjstList.py program run OK on my Windows PC (attached to the telescope) from a command prompt window.